Khalil-Abuayyash/student-hub/README.md

 	to talk to each other privately.
 	● The system will provide additional pages containing courses’ 		descriptions for high school’s seniors in order to get an insight about 		universities and their courses.
 ## Members

-Wadee Awwad
+● Wadee Awwad
-Khalil AbuAyyash
+●Khalil AbuAyyash
-Ahmad Sufian
+● Ahmad Sufian
-Ghazal Salameh
+●Ghazal Salameh